 Hepatitis C is the most common chronic bloodborne infection in the United States.
-70-80% of people infected with Hepatitis C develop chronic Hepatitis C. Like hepatitis B, it can cause liver disease that leads to liver failure and death.
+More than half of people who become infected with HCV will develop chronic infection.
+Like hepatitis B, it can cause liver disease that leads to liver failure and death.
 It is the leading cause of liver transplants.